BRPersonal/flask-todo-app/README.md

 You will get into env prompt.
 Now you are inside virtual environment Now after this, anything that you install is contained within this env and will not install globally on your system.
 Your system is shielded from this env

+To verify that you are indeed inside the virtual environment, run the command which python
+You should get output that points to env folder of your project directory
+$ which python
+/Users/adiyen/poc/flask-todo-app/env/bin/python

 Install the necessary dependencies in this virtual environment.
 (env) is a prompt that indicates you are in virtual environment.
 It is